Days of Wine and D'oh'ses: Plot

 At Moe's, Barney arrives to make amends for his drunken behavior; when he and Homer see the news report of the fire, they band together to save Bart and Lisa.
 They hop in the helicopter, but land in the middle of a bridge when Barney panics over flying the helicopter, having not yet finished the lessons.
 When a Duff beer truck on the bridge spills its contents in front of Barney, Homer refuses to let him give up on sobriety and drinks an entire six-pack in his place, leaving Barney touched at his gesture.
 Together, Barney and a drunken Homer save the kids, and Bart commemorates the moment by taking a photo of the fire on Mt.
 Springfield, submitting it as his and Lisa's entry to the photo contest.

 The next day, at the Simpson house, Marge tells the children that the new phone books are here, and they have Bart and Lisa's picture on the front cover.
 Bart and Lisa realize that the picture on one of the phone books is not that of the fire on Mt.
 Springfield; it is actually a photo of baby Bart and Lisa naked on the toilet, causing them to scream in horror.
 Marge says that the shot was in the film on the camera and that since she had taken it, she won the bike for them.
 Bart and Lisa, after accepting that they will be the laughingstock of the entire town, happily hug their mother, because they got the bike.
 Meanwhile, Barney's confidence and his friendship with Homer are restored, and he looks forward to an alcohol-free future, although he is now addicted to double-tall mocha lattes.
-It transpires that the coffees Barney drink are really supplied by Moe's coffee cart, who delights in the fact that Barney, having swapped his addiction from alcohol to coffee, is still a customer to him.
+It transpires that the coffees Barney drink are really supplied by Moe, who is secretly ensuring that Barney remains a customer to him.